gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 ### Ongoing research

-Research & Future Puvlication using an Application Programming Interface with Twitter
+Research & future publication using an Application Programming Interface with Twitter

 Forthcoming 2021
 [The Twitter Connection](/images/TwitterConnection.docx)